Skip to main content

 Cloud Security Analyst$80,000–$110,000Cloud platform certifications (AWS, Azure); Security+; cloud architecture knowledgeIT professionals with cloud infrastructure experience

-Salary data is sourced from the BLS Occupational Outlook Handbook (May 2024), Glassdoor, ZipRecruiter, and community reports from the r/cybersecurity subreddit.
+Salary data draws on the BLS Occupational Outlook Handbook (May 2024), Glassdoor, ZipRecruiter, and community reports from the r/cybersecurity subreddit.
 The BLS reports a median annual wage of $124,910 for information security analysts across all experience levels, with Glassdoor listing an average of $127,797 and ZipRecruiter averaging $99,400.
-For detailed salary comparison strategies across roles, our data analyst roadmap for experienced professionals demonstrates a similar methodology you can apply.

 Many career changers assume they need to start from zero.
 That is rarely true.
 Skills from your current or previous field map directly to cybersecurity specializations.